 - A still-rising BAC: It takes time for your BAC level to peak, and it is possible that, during a long arrest and interrogation, your blood-alcohol concentration rose to or above .08%, whereas, it was below .08 while you were actually driving.

 For more information on the California DUI process or for a free consultation regarding the details of your DUI case, do not hesitate to call Los Angeles DUI Lawyer anytime 24/7 at 424-281-3020.
 We have the legal expertise and the familiarity with the local L.A. court system it takes to secure for you the best possible outcome to your DUI case.

-And remember, Jeff Voll has achieved over 100 cases completely Dismissed in One 12 Month Period.
+And remember, Ed Blum has achieved over 100 cases completely Dismissed in One 12 Month Period.
 No other lawyer in Los Angeles County can make that claim.
 So why bother with any other Los Angeles Defense Lawyer!